Spanish Princess towers over mom Queen Letizia during family outing

 The Spanish royals stepped out on Wednesday for their first family engagement since arriving to Palma de Mallorca this summer.
-Queen Letizia , King Felipe and their daughters, Princess Leonor and Infanta Sofia , paid a visit to the Interpretation Centre of the Sierra de Tramontana Natural Site and the Lluc Sanctuary on Aug.
+Queen Letizia, King Felipe and their daughters, Princess Leonor and Infanta Sofia, paid a visit to the Interpretation Centre of the Sierra de Tramontana Natural Site and the Lluc Sanctuary on Aug.
 4.

 The Queen and Spanish Princesses showed off their chic summer style during the outing.
 The mom of two wore a blue linen wrap dress from Adolfo Dominguez.
 Leonor, 15, coordinated with her mom wearing a blue and white & Other Stories dress.
 Meanwhile, Sofia, 14, opted for white Zara jumpsuit, which she wore last summer.